VincentWei/mg-demos/README.md

 The demos are supplements to [mGUXDemo].
 They illustrate the following features which are not implemented in mGUXDemo:

-1. A smaller framework derived from mGUXDemo (`common/`).
+1. The activity-driven framework derived from mGUXDemo (`common/`).
-1. Using GNU gettext for localization.
-1. Different input methods with touch panel:
+1. Vairous input methods:
    * Screen locker with digital password.
-   * A soft keyboard to input Latin letters, digits, and symbol characters.
+   * A soft keyboard to input Latin words, digits, and Chinese characters.
+1. Using GNU gettext `.mo` files for localization.
 1. Interacting with system services by using an asynchronous task thread, for example:
    * Getting WiFi hotspots list and connecting to a specific WiFi hotspot.